-“We are excited to have Sarah Behn join Brown University as our new women's basketball coach,” said Hayes.
+“We are excited to have Sarah Behn join Brown University as our new women's basketball coach,” Brown Director of Athletics Jack Hayes said upon her hiring.
 “Sarah brings immeasurable experience as a standout student-athlete, as well as a head coach at all levels of college basketball.
 Her passion and energy will provide a major boost to the program going forward.”

-The Foxboro, Massachusetts native joined Brown after spending the last three seasons as head coach of UMass Lowell, where she guided the Riverhawks’ transition from Division II to Division I play in 2013-14.
+The Foxboro, Mass., native joined Brown after spending three seasons (2011-14) as the head coach of UMass Lowell, where she guided the Riverhawks’ transition from Division II to Division I play in 2013-14.

 Prior to her stint in Lowell, Behn spent seven seasons as head coach of her alma mater, Foxboro High School, where she led the Warriors to MIAA Tournament appearances in six of those seven years.
 Behn earned her first collegiate head coaching position at Framingham State (1997-2000), before moving onto Franklin Pierce for two seasons (2000-02).
 At Framingham, Behn revitalized a struggling program into a MASCAC contender, while also guiding the Rams’ women’s soccer club to the 1999 MASCAC title and first-ever NCAA Tournament appearance.

 In 1994, she established the Sarah Behn Basketball Camp, where over 25,000 young men and women have honed their basketball skills over the previous 20 years.